 Formation of Island County Fire District 5 to fund fire protection in the area surrounding the Town of Coupeville and south to the unincorporated community of Greenbank.
 The fire district and the Coupeville Volunteer Fire Department shared the same station at 904 NW Alexander Street.

-The fire district constructed a single-story, the two-bay station was constructed at 25271 State Route 525 to serve the unincorporated community of Greenbank.
+The fire district constructed a single-story, two-bay station at 25271 State Route 525 to serve the unincorporated community of Greenbank.

 Upon the formation of Island County Fire District 5, the Board of Fire Commissioners needed fire apparatus and reached an agreement to purchase the (original) 1926 Packard from the Coupeville Volunteer Fire Department for one dollar.
 Not yet having tax revenue, the district received a donation from the Coupeville Lions Club in the amount of $1,000 to purchase and equip the Packard.
 The district purchased a high-pressure pump, 200-gallon tank, several hundred feet of 7/8” hose to place the apparatus in service as the district’s first fire engine.
 In the same year, the district purchased a 750 gpm triple combination pumper from the Howard Cooper Corporation.